-Are you thinking about your website right now at the start of 2017?
+Are you thinking about redesigning your website right now to tap into new trends driving more business?
 If not, then you should.
-Understanding modern web design trends can help make your website planning process easy this year.
+Understanding modern web design trends can help make your website planning process easier.

 Buyer Persona Focused Card Design

 When was the last time you reviewed your buyer personas?

 Your buyer persona profiles capture the demographics, behaviors, and specific needs of your target audience.
 These profiles are the foundation of your business as well as the foundation of your website’s user experience.
 The key to creating a unique user experience is allowing your audience to see themselves in your brand.
 So why not acknowledge them and their needs right off the bat through your website design.

 Key Takeaway: Start with your homepage first.
 Develop how you want to feature your buyer personas, i.e, through images, animations, video, etc. Create a card based design around that idea.
 Then implement the design onto your website.

 Once your homepage is updated with these new designs, be sure to analyze your homepage’s performance and compare it to what happened before and after the cards were implemented.
 Was there an increase in clicks?
 Which buyer persona cards were clicked on the most?
 With questions like these, gather the data and use it for future marketing and web design efforts—allowing your marketing strategy to be more targeted based on the data you are receiving from your website visitors.